 Users should reference this Plan to confirm that all agreed and regulatory measures are being implemented using the accepted methods and practices.
-Additionally, sections are included that address longer term and marine mammal monitoring initiatives that are associated with specific projects or are in development through broader Ørsted and Ørsted partnership activities.
+Additionally, sections (Section 9 and Section 10) are included that address long-term marine mammal monitoring initiatives that are associated with specific projects or are in development through broader Ørsted and Ørsted partnership activities.

-In this Plan, the units of Measure reported for construction activities are U.S. customary units, which are typically used in construction.
+In this Plan, the units of measure reported for construction activities are U.S. customary units, which are typically used in construction.
 Units of measure for scientific information, including acoustics, are metric.
 When appropriate, units are reported as both US customary and metric.